Plinharesz/TIL2026/README.md

 - [May 16] - *Day off*
 - [May 17] - *Day off*
 - [May 18] - Full day dedicated to IT operational demands at the company.
+- [May 19] - Handled IT support requests at the company.
 ---